-Top smartphone photographer, teacher and author Jo Bradford shares her tips for taking the best smartphone photos that go beyond the predictable with AP’s deputy editor Geoff Harris
+Top smartphone photographer, teacher and author Jo Bradford shares her tips for taking the best smartphone photos that go beyond the predictable.
+Even if you have the best camera phone, be sure to follow these tips so you know how to get the best shots.

 Books on smartphone photography are (almost) ten a penny, but Jo Bradford is internationally recognised as an authority on the subject.
 Jo’s first book, Smart Phone, Smart Photography, was published in 2018, and since then she’s become a regular fixture on the camera club circuit, as well as running workshops for the RPS and appearing on the judging panels of several prestigious competitions.